modeco80/modeco80/README.md

 And no, I don't use Rust, and if you make even a meme RIIR issue, you will get bent.

-I bounce around lots of projects, some private, some public.
+I bounce around lots of projects, some (currently) private, some public.

+Check out my [blog](https://github.com/modeco80/modeco80/tree/master/blog) I sometimes add posts to!